 Mr. Antony McCallum is a British professional photographer.
 With his high-quality work, he selflessly documents events connected with the preservation of the memory of Czechoslovak war veterans.
 He is a devoted Friend of Peace and a great supporter of Servare et Manere.

-Tree of Peace (Slovak: Strom pokoja, Russian: Дерево мира, German: Der Friedensbaum) is an international and global project that originated in Slovakia in the European Union.
+International Tree of Peace (Slovak: Strom pokoja, German: Der Friedensbaum, French: L’Arbre de la Paix) is an international and global initiative that originated in Slovakia in the European Union.
 The project, created on the occasion of the 100th Anniversary of the end of World War I, was initiated by Slovak landscape architect Marek Sobola from Žilina.
-The main goal of the project is to promote a message of peace by planting a “Tree of Peace” on every continent within 4 years (2018 – 2022); because World War I lasted for 4 years, this project is also planned to last for 4 years.
-World War I also had an impact on Sobola’s family.
-His great-grandfather Ondrej Sobola (Andreas Szobola) died on the Russian battlefield in an unknown place.
-The story of the author’s family inspired him to memorialize the soldiers who died in WWI in unknown places and were laid to rest without their names or identities.
-There is probably no country in the world that does not have a war victim or an unknown soldier.
-The project is also a tribute to these people.
+The main content of the project is to support the message of peace by planting memorial trees on all continents.
+Planting trees around the world creates an international network of friendships on the basis of which the World Map of Peace is being built.
+In its very beginning, the project was associated with World War I, which also had a great impact on Sobola’s family.
+His great-grandfather Ondrej Sobola (Andreas/András Szobola) died on the Russian battlefield in an unknown place.
+The story of the author’s family inspired him to create a living monument, which on the one hand reminds us of senseless military conflicts, but on the other hand represents growth, prosperity and respect for our roots and history.

 TREES OF PEACE